 What is the Best Soil for Olive Trees in Pots?

 A well-drained potting mix is the best soil for olive trees in pots.
 Such potting soil is a mix of equal parts of peat, sand, perlite or bark, and organic matter.
+As well, it can be a mixture of sand, silt, and clay.
 These are the structures you need to allow water and air circulation, as well as the formation of adequate root systems for nutrient uptake.

 For example, large size particles have a larger space between them and provide plenty of air to the roots of an olive tree.
 On another hand, plenty of small particles hold on required moisture.
 To be honest, the potting mix is better draining than the average garden soil.